 Our community compost hubs are one of several options the City has for residential composting.
 Hub locations are currently housed at the city-sponsored community gardens.
 These 3-bin systems are available to the public for drop off of acceptable items spring-fall.
 All of our bins are stewarded by volunteers in the community and finished compost is available periodically to those that assist with monthly maintenance.
 Learn more here.

 Residential Food Scraps Drop-off

-The Sustainability Office provides two free year-round food scrap drop off stations throughout Flagstaff.
-May-October there are an additional two weekly staffed drop-off booths that provide direct education to the community on composting and its benefits.
+The Sustainability Office provides several free year-round food scrap drop off stations throughout Flagstaff.
 This program seeks to advance the City's Rethink Waste Plan and Carbon Neutrality goals through food waste minimization.
 Learn more here.